lauriap/random-dungeons/documentation/implementation.md

 This program has been written using Java and it was built using gradle.
 Checkstyle and jacoco were used for code style management and test coverage reports.

-The program consists of three classes: Dungeon.java, Ruins.java and DungeonGUI.java.
+The program consists of five classes: Dungeon.java, Ruins.java, DungeonGUI.java, RandomNumGen.java and SpeedTest.java.

 ## Dungeon.java